samueljseay/tableaux/README.md

 Generate project structure with the simple generator by running:

-`npm run-script generate` The generator will also include login and logout controllers for handling authenticated sessions.
+`node node_modules/tableaux/bin/generate` The generator will also include login and logout controllers for handling authenticated sessions.
 The login controller currently redirects to dashboard after login.